mylesdawson/hearthstone-project/README.md

 2. Run `python3 clean_cards.py cards.json <output_file.txt>`. cards.json is the input and the other file is the output of the cleaned data (in .txt format). card_texts.txt contains the cleaned output.

 3. Generate new minion cards by using [Max Woolf's RNN Text Generator](https://github.com/minimaxir/textgenrnn): `python3 textgen.py card_texts.txt`.
 This will create 3 txt files (after some time) that contain generated cards at different temperatures.
 Temperatures closer to 1 have more freedom in creating wild output combinations.
-By default `num_epochs=10`.
-This will go over the dataset 10 times to enforce the training and increase accuracy of output. num_epochs is set to a large number due to the small size of the cards dataset.
-To see some results without having to wait long set `num_epochs=1`.
+To see some results without having to wait long set `num_epochs=1` or view the provided generated_output.txt files.